Battle of Wuhan: Background

-On 7 July 1937, the Imperial Japanese Army (IJA) launched a full-scale invasion of China after the Marco Polo Bridge Incident.
+After the Marco Polo Bridge Incident on 7 July 1937, the Imperial Japanese Army (IJA) launched a full-scale invasion of China.
 Both Beijing and Tianjin had fallen to the Japanese by 30 July, which exposed the rest of the North China Plain.
 To disrupt the Japanese invasion plans, the Chinese Nationalists decided to engage the Japanese in Shanghai, which opened a second front.
 The fighting lasted from 13 August to 12 November, with the Chinese suffering major casualties including "70 percent of Chiang Kai-shek's young officers."
 After the fall of Shanghai, Nanjing, which was the capital of China, was threatened directly by the Japanese forces.
 The Nationalists were thus forced to declare the capital an open city while they began the process of moving the capital to Chongqing.

 With the fall of three major Chinese cities (Beijing, Tianjin, and Shanghai), there was a large number of refugees fleeing the fighting in addition to the government facilities and war supplies that needed to be transferred to Chongqing.
 Inadequacies in the transport systems prevented the government from being able to complete the transfer.
 Wuhan thus became the "de facto wartime capital" of the Republic of China for its strong industrial, economic, and cultural foundations.
 Assistance from the Soviet Union provided additional military and technical resources, including the Soviet Volunteer Group.

 On the Japanese side, the IJA forces were drained by the large number and the extent of military operations since the beginning of the invasion.
 Reinforcements were thus dispatched to boost forces in the area, which placed a strain on the Japanese peacetime economy, leading Prime Minister Fumimaro Konoe to reassemble his Cabinet in 1938 and to introduce the National Mobilization Law on 5 May that year, which moved Japan into a wartime economic state.